 - The District is offering optional weekly surveillance testing to students or staff who are interested.
 The test is a nasal swab PCR test provided by Loop Medical.
-There is no cost to families, staff, or the District for this test.
+There is no cost to participat or the District for this test.

 - Student Signup: If you would like to sign up your student for weekly COVID-19 surveillance testing, you can do so by logging in to Skyward, selecting the Forms tab, and checking the permissions box.
-A new signup is required for this year, even if you signed up last year (just click to edit the form within Skyward to update it).
+A new signup will be required for Spring 2022, even if you previously signed up.

-- Staff Signup: Click here for the Staff Signup Form.
+- Staff Signup: Please email email@example.com for the form.

-Holidays: If there is a no-student attendance day on a Monday, collection will be on Tuesday.
+Holidays: If there is a no-student attendance day on a Monday, collection will be on the next student attendance day.

 For a video that shows how to complete the test, click here.